Tired of running injuries? Aren’t we all! When the majority of runners get injured every year, it’s clear that we’re not doing enough to stay healthy.

 Do you want to reach your potential as a runner?
 Maybe that means:

-- Stay healthy for longer than ever before
+- Stay healthy for longer than you ever have before

-- Run more (which usually means you’ll race faster!)
+- Run higher mileage (which almost always means you’ll race faster!)

 No matter your goal, preventing running injuries can help you get there.
 I often call CONSISTENCY the “secret sauce” to successful running.